cloud-gov/federalist.18f.gov/pages/using-federalist/permissions.md

 Administrators of a site's repository are permissioned to:
 * add/remove the site
-* add/remove the sites's collaborators
+* add/remove sites collaborators

 ### Collaborator (write access)

 Collaborators of a site's repository are permissioned to:
-- add the already existing site to their sites list
+- add the site (already existing on Federalist) to their sites list
 - trigger site rebuilds
 - view site build history and build logs
 - view site collaborator lists